This Saran wrap ball game is a blast! It’s the perfect thing to add to your list for this holiday season.

 Wrapping the Saran Wrap Ball

-Wrapping this giant Saran wrap ball is an event in and of itself.
+Wrapping this giant plastic wrap ball is an event in and of itself.
 Make sure you have at least a couple of people there to help with the prep.
 It’s also a lot of fun.
-One of my sister’s had their phone disappear – someone wrapped it up in the ball. 😉
+(One of my sister’s had their phone disappear – someone wrapped it up in the ball, purposefully.)

 The Saran Wrap: